jackeen/WebDevelopmentAssignment_1/README.md

 # Web Development Assignment 1

 > This project just for demonstrating how to use Django with templates.
+> The style of this project is built by Bootstrap.

 ## Demonstrate deploy